TrisenYu/b0gus/docs/readmes/readme_english.md

 #### References

 #### License
 B0gus is distributed under the terms of the 3-Clauses-BSD License.
-See the included file `license` in the root direnctory for more detail.
+See the included file `license` in the root direnctory of b0gus for more details.

 #### Todo-list